PythonOT/POT/docs/source/quickstart.rst

     :any:`ot.smooth.smooth_ot_semi_dual` with parameter :code:`reg_type='kl'` to
     choose entropic/Kullbach Leibler regularization.

+    **Choosing a Sinkhorn solver**

+    By default and when using a regularization parameter that is not too small the default Sinkhorn solver should be enough.
+If you need to use a small regularization to get sharper OT matrices, you should use the :any:`ot.bregman.sinkhorn_stabilized` solver that will avoid numerical
+    errors.
+This last solver can be very slow in practice and might not even converge to a reasonable OT matrix in a finite time.
+This is why :any:`ot.bregman.sinkhorn_epsilon_scaling` that relie on iterating the value of the regularization (and using warm start) sometimes leads to better solutions.
+Note that the greedy version of the Sinkhorn :any:`ot.bregman.greenkhorn` can also lead to a speedup and the screening version of the Sinkhorn :any:`ot.bregman.screenkhorn` aim a providing a fast approximation of the Sinkhorn problem.

-Recently [23]_ introduced the sinkhorn divergence that build from entropic regularization to compute fast and differentiable geometric divergence between empirical distributions.
-Note that we provide a function that compute directly (with no need to pre compute the :code:`M` matrix) the sinkhorn divergence for empirical distributions in :any:`ot.bregman.empirical_sinkhorn_divergence`.
+Recently Genevay et al. [23]_ introduced the Sinkhorn divergence that build from entropic regularization to compute fast and differentiable geometric divergence between empirical distributions.
+Note that we provide a function that computes directly (with no need to precompute the :code:`M` matrix) the Sinkhorn divergence for empirical distributions in :any:`ot.bregman.empirical_sinkhorn_divergence`.
 Similarly one can compute the OT matrix and loss for empirical distributions with respectively :any:`ot.bregman.empirical_sinkhorn` and :any:`ot.bregman.empirical_sinkhorn2`.